The best life is a God First life

 God First!

-The prayer that started my change in direction
+The prayer that changed my life

-Life can be really hard sometimes, and when we live by our own standards, we are ill-equipped to deal with all the hardships.
-I lived by my own standards for a number of years.
-Yes, as a baptized believer, my standards had been influenced by the teachings of God, but instead of submitting to God’s standards, I strayed and created my own, which did not include putting God first.
-Instead, I was wise in my own eyes, putting worldly desires, worldly goals, worldly satisfactions, me, family, sports, and TV before God and His will.
+Life can be tough sometimes, and when we live by our own standards, we are ill-equipped to deal with all the hardships.
+I lived by my own standards for many years.
+Yes, as a baptized believer, my standards had been influenced by the teachings of God, but instead of submitting to God’s standards, I strayed and created my own, which DID NOT include putting God first.

-Eventually, I found myself in several situations where my standards were not good enough.
-I had no real answers.
-My solutions were Band-Aids, not fixes.
-Finally, I found the foundation of “my standards” to be rooted in the sand.
-My life felt like a leaf floating In the wind.
+Instead, I was wise in my own eyes, putting worldly desires, goals, satisfactions, family fun, sports, TV, etc., before God and His will.
+Eventually, I found myself in several situations where my standards were inadequate.
+I had no real answers; my solutions were Band-Aids, not fixes.
+I found the foundation of “my standards” was rooted in sand, leaving me feeling like a leaf floating in the wind.
+Fortunately, I knew where to turn as I was introduced to God and his standards when I was younger.

-Not only could I pray for God’s help but, I could choose to “change the direction of my life” (repent) and follow the standards of life that God, set before us.
-Through Jesus, and God’s perfect and complete Holy Word (The Bible), we can be complete.
+Not only could I pray for God’s help, but I could choose to “CHANGE THE DIRECTION OF MY LIFE” (repent) and follow the standards of life God set before us through Jesus and in His perfect and complete Holy Word.
+(The Bible) 1 Cor.
+13:8-10

 I found myself humbled through turmoil beyond my control.
-Turmoil, I so much wanted to control.
-I had to realize that God was the only answer.
-God is the only being with the ability to help in all situations.
+Turmoil, I wanted to control, I had to realize that God was the only answer; That ONLY GOD can help in all situations, so I asked myself, if I were gone, who would want to help more than me, and there was only one answer.

-I had read part of a verse in the book of James that said: “The prayer of a righteous person has great power as it is working.”
+I had read in the book of James that: “The prayer of a righteous person has great power as it is working.”
 And I wanted my prayers to have great power.
-I wanted and needed God’s help.
+I wanted God’s help like never before.

-That night, I did not give up on any of my concerns; rather, I sought the most powerful help available to all of mankind, and through the name of Jesus, I approached our Creator.
+That night, I did not give up on any of my concerns; instead, I sought the most powerful help available to mankind by turning to our Creator.

-The bible lets us know that hardships fall on the just and the unjust as rain does the fields.
-Having God in the forefront of our lives gives us a reason and strength to embrace all that life offers, good and bad, and be able to count It all, joy!
+Hardships are indeed like rain that falls on the just and the unjust; having God in the forefront of our lives gives us reason and strength to face it all and count it all joy!

 There’s a reason why loving God with all our heart, soul, mind, and strength is The Greatest Commandment.